qmacro/qmacro.github.io/_posts/2020-03-22-preparing-the-os-image.markdown

 Are you sure you want to continue connecting (yes/no)?
 ```

-In the next post, we'll find out how I discovered the IP address(es) to use to connect, but for now, this is a great start - the SSH service responded to my request to connect (the "authenticity" message is just my machine saying "hey, I don't recognise this remote host - are you sure you want to proceed?").
+In the next post, we'll find out how I discovered the IP address(es) to use to connect, but for now, this is a great start - the SSH service responded to my request to connect (the "authenticity" message is just my machine saying "hey, I don't recognise this remote host - are you sure you want to proceed?") - we're all ready to start setting up our Pis for some clustering goodness!

-Share & enjoy!